Pcbeingused33/Pcbeingused33/README.md

 - 🔭 I’m currently working on **LeWagon**

-- 🌱 I’m currently learning **Ruby on Rails, Javascript, Html/Css ...**
+- 🌱 I’m currently learning **Ruby on Rails, Javascript, Html, Css**

 - 👯 I’m looking to collaborate on **any project**